 This is a bit counter-intuitive because it looks like it would be harder, but it’s really quick work assuming you have a decent veggie peeler.

-I decided to take that idea to the limit with this salad.
+I decided to take that idea to the limit with this Vegetable Ribbon Salad.
 Everything in it is slivered, ribboned, and sliced super thin.

 The only thing it isn’t thin on is flavor!